 WSI inspires families to adopt home water conservation practices in order to protect Arizona’s precious resource.
 Stay healthy and save water by investigating the water usage in their homes.

-Students at Chandler schools have been selected to participate in a youth education program from the Water Conservation Office.
-Students will learn the importance of water conservation, the water cycle, and local water sources through the use of magical illusion, comedy, games, and audience participation.
-This free school assembly is designed for students, grades 2 - 5.
+Students at Chandler schools have the option to participate in a youth water education program from the Water Conservation Office focusing on Chandler’s water supply and water conservation in the valley.
+Students will learn the importance of water conservation in the desert through an interactive sing-along assembly.
+This free school assembly is designed for grades 1st – 3rd.

-Teachers receive free workbooks for every student.
-The workbooks are customized to meet state curriculum guidelines in reading, mathematics, science and geography and include activities for different skill levels.
+Activity books coming in 2024.
+Once the workbooks are printed, teachers will receive free workbooks for every student.
+The workbooks are customized to meet state curriculum guidelines in reading, mathematics, science, and geography including activities for different skill levels.
 Teachers and parents are encouraged to help students work through the pages and discuss what they have learned.

-Your school may schedule one or two presentations with a minimum of 50 to a maximum of 300 students per show and last 30 minutes.
-The presenter arrives 45 minutes prior to the show for set up and needs a space of approximately 10 feet wide by 6 feet deep to arrange props, posters, and a 6-foot long rectangular table.
+Your school may schedule one or two presentations with a minimum of 50 to a maximum of 150 students per show.
+The show is around 30 - 40 minutes.
+The presenters arrive 60 minutes prior to start time to set up equipment and get into character.

 - The Properties and Importance of Water